saxicek/odpad-praha8.cz/README.md

 This should provide a direct connection to your OpenShift-hosted database instance.

-Here you can verify that your application's [automatic database import procedures](https://www.openshift.com/blogs/instant-mapping-applications-with-postgis-and-nodejs#bootstrapping) have successfully completed, by checking the number of records in our DB table:

-    select count(*) from containers;

-The result should be `547`.
-As usual, if you named your application something other than `containers`, you'll need to modify above the command to match your particular configuration.

 #### Starting your Local Webserver
 With your dependencies installed, your port-forwarding tunnel established, and your environment variables set, firing up a local server should be as simple as typing: